nikkiandsharda/nikkiandsharda.github.io/_pages/banking.md

   Most banks in Canada offer fraud protection and can help you fix the issue.
 🔐 Why it matters:
   Checking your account helps you catch fraud early and protect your money.

+  📧 Don’t Open Suspicious Emails or Links
+  Scammers often send fake emails or messages that promise money, gift cards, or prizes to trick you.
+🚫 What NOT to do:
+  Don’t click on links or download attachments from unknown senders.
+  Don’t give out personal or banking information in response to a message.
+  Be careful—even if the message looks real.
+Scammers can copy real logos and names.
+✅ What to do instead:
+  Delete the message if it looks suspicious.
+  If you're not sure, contact the company directly using their official website or phone number.
+  Report scam emails to report@spam.gc.ca (Canada’s spam reporting service).
+🔒 Why it matters:
+  These scams are designed to steal your money or personal information.